 The minimum course requirement for the master's degree is 8 c.u., although some graduate programs may require more than this minimum.
 Courses earning credit for the master's degree must be at the graduate level as specified by the graduate program, usually at the 5000-level and above.

 A maximum of 4 c.u. at the graduate level may be counted toward both the B.A. and the master’s degree.
 Thus, the minimum number of combined course units for the two degrees is 36 (assuming a 12 c.u. undergraduate major).
 These four courses may be part of the Major Requirement or the electives of the undergraduate program, but may not include courses in independent study.
 Some graduate programs may permit fewer than four courses to be double counted.

 A student submatriculating into a research master’s program (M.A. or M.S.) is expected to complete the two degrees within the normal four undergraduate years.
 For a student submatriculating into a professional master’s program, the coursework will extend beyond the baccalaureate career.
 In both cases, the total number of years normally required to complete the undergraduate and graduate degrees is condensed.
-Students are advised to complete at least one graduate level course in their intended program before applying.
 In addition, students should speak with the Graduate Chair or Director of the intended graduate program.

 Students considering submatriculation are strongly encouraged to speak with a counselor in the Student Registration and Financial Services office as soon as possible to discuss how tuition is billed for students at various stages of submatriculation, and to what extent undergraduate financial aid can be applied.